FAQ about Compute Cloud

 For more information, see vCPU performance levels.

-How can I change the amount of RAM and the number of cores allocated to a VM?
+How do I change the amount of RAM and the number of vCPUs allocated to my VM?

 For more information, see Changing VM computing resources.